Elisa2515/data_science_2025_spring/challenges/c04-gapminder-assignment.md

 economically advanced at the time.

 The rise of new outliers in 2007 reflects the new economic growth.

+Revised Observations - Using facet_grid provides better vertical space for comparison - All continents show upward shift in GDP distributions - Africa’s growth appears modest compared to others - Asia shows dramatic expansion in upper range - The Americas’ distribution became more compressed - Europe maintained relatively tight distribution - Outliers in 2007 are less extreme relative to peers

 # Your Own EDA